 The threat actor publishing these packages calls themselves 'EsqueleSquad’ and interestingly has mentioned their email address and website, "www.esquelesquad[.]rip" within these packages:

-It is still not clear what purpose the threat actor is trying to achieve, mainly because despite containing working malicious payload, the packages are named in a confusing manner with no obvious targets.
-The malicious influx of packages in batches is continuing at the time of writing and our researchers continue to monitor the situation.
+It is still unclear what purpose the threat actor is trying to achieve, mainly because, despite containing a working malicious payload, the packages are named confusingly with no obvious targets.
+The malicious influx of packages in batches continues at the time of writing, and our researchers continue to monitor the situation.

 In late 2022, threat actors had flooded the PyPI and npm registries with over 200 cryptominers.
 In early 2021, we saw more than 5,000 dependency confusion packages infiltrating both open source registries.